-- 4.44.
+- 4.46.
 The Institute conducts weekly Job Ready Seminar to students to assist students in gaining career positions and getting ready to join the workforce.
-Topics covered include: - Job interview, CV writing and employment presentation skills workshop; - Employment advice and opportunities. - 4.45.
-An internship program is available for student who would like to connect with industry.
-The Student Experience team will assist students in accessing internship arrangements.
-Fees apply for the Internship program.
+Topics covered include: - Job interview, CV writing and employment presentation skills workshop; - Employment advice and opportunities. - 4.47.
+An internship unit is compulsory for all student which aims to connect students with the industry.
+Additional internship arrangements can be made if required by contacting the Student Experience Team.
+Fees apply for the additional internship arrangement.